 When Slack was first introduced, the reaction was: 'Why do we need one more tool' But soon it turned into 'I don't need any other tool.'

 Since Slack, the company has seen their incident resolution time drop by 30 percent.
 They no longer have multi-hour conference calls with the senior management team to discuss outage action plans.
-Instead, they have a point person who facilities all conversations, tracks progress, spins off sub discussions and channels in Slack as needed.
+Instead, they have a point person who facilitates all conversations, tracks progress, spins off sub discussions and channels in Slack as needed.

 “We can trust our process now,” says Aronova.
 “The right people work on problems and all other stakeholders can be kept abreast of progress in real time by simply following conversations.
 As a senior leadership team, we have no need to spend hours on escalation calls trying to make sense of issues and resolutions like we used to.”